immersive-experiences/noticeboard/README.md

 [Here are the overview slides](https://docs.google.com/presentation/d/1D0csu2IQNT3SuiwCzUvVpvC3-WqLaK4yFOSNOp6MPqs) and [the slides for Tom G's talk "Hacking networking solutions for common problems"](https://docs.google.com/presentation/d/1t0T5q8b-XaSCKQ2wC9g_IdqMdhBNCboh2re1eBAgbJU).

-## VR equipment and development space updates

-TLDR: We will get new equipment soon, and have a space for VR development.
-Until we have a clear procedure for booking the VR dev space talk with Tom G.

-See the overview slides for more details.

-## Possible plans for future meetings

-- Tom D: Crowdsource Unity XR workshop contents from people with current and previous experience
-- Emily: Procedural content generation with WebGL.

-## Development workspace TODOs

-- Get access to the human interaction lab for the VR people.
-- Connect PCs to the network.
-A ethernet connected router can connect up to 4 PCs.
-One PC (the one that Tom G is using at the moment) have WiFi.
-- Setup a new calendar to book the VR development desks.
-A calendar for booking the room for experiments [already exists](https://calendar.google.com/calendar/embed?src=fm79rp7t9pshovrqlf5esfjvno%40group.calendar.google.com).
-Contact Daniel G / Sophie S to be added.
-- Create a booking instructions page here on github.
-- Organize the room to accommodate more people (move trash out, bring desks and new VR equipment in).
-Tom G is responsible for it.

 # February 2018 First meeting

 [Here are the slides](https://docs.google.com/presentation/d/1NTPZCPLHcQTjz8u_o3n9lVqX_WWQ9SZ_CYSEcLv29To)